 total, which is a product of

-priceEachto represent the computed result.
-When you query data from the database view, the data of the computed column is calculated on fly.
+priceEachto represent the calculated result.
+When you query data from the database view, the data of the computed column is calculated on the fly.

 Disadvantages of database view